ginpei/jquery.scroller.js/README.md

 # About jQuery.scroller.js

 The unique ovserver for scroll event.
+Easy to observe scrolling.

 ## Demo